enzymejs/enzyme/docs/api/mount.md

 # Full Rendering API (`mount(...)`)

-Full DOM rendering is ideal for use cases where you have components that may interact with DOM apis, or may require the full lifecycle in order to fully test the component (ie, `componentDidMount` etc.)
+Full DOM rendering is ideal for use cases where you have components that may interact with DOM APIs, or may require the full lifecycle in order to fully test the component (i.e., `componentDidMount` etc.)

 Full DOM rendering requires that a full DOM API be available at the global scope.
 This means that